bradrn/brassica/docs/Reference.md

 The lexeme produced is that which is at the same index in the replacement category as that of the lexeme which were matched by the corresponding target category.
-If the replacement category has no element at that index, the Unicode replacement character U+FFFF (�) is produced instead.
+If the replacement category has no element at that index, the Unicode replacement character U+FFFD (�) is produced instead.

 If there are more categories in the replacement than in the target, some replacement categories may not be able to read an index from the list of matched category indices.